itoroukpe/terraform-series/01 - Introduction/Key-concepts.md

 - Terraform uses declarative syntax to describe your Infrastructure as Code (IaC) infrastructure and then persist it in configuration files that can be shared, reviewed, edited, versioned, preserved, and reused.
+- Terraform configuration files can use either of two formats:
+  i.
+Terraform domain-specific
-- Terraform configuration files can use either of two formats: Terraform domain-specific language (HashiCorpConfiguration Language format [HCL]), which is the recommended approach, or JSON format if the files need to be machine-readable.
+language (HashiCorpConfiguration Language format [HCL]), which is the recommended approach, or ii.
+JSON format if the files need to be machine-readable.
 - Configuration files that use the HCL format end with the .tf file extension;
 - Those using JSON format end with the .tf.json file extension.
 - The Terraform format is human-readable, while the JSON format is machine readable